 Middle school students and English Language Arts have sustained Natasha Goddard for over 25 years.
 Whether watching a student “get” Shakespeare or sharing angst over how the novel Long Way Down by Jason Reynolds ends teaching has given her insights into herself and her practice.

-Currently, Natasha is the ELA Department Head at Wellesley Middle School (WMS) in Wellesley, Massachusetts.
-As department head, Natasha is responsible for hiring, observations and evaluations, teacher training, and departmental goals.
-In addition, she is required to sit on both the Leadership Team for WMS and Academic Council for Wellesley Public Schools to collaborate with building and district leaders to shape the goals and practices of the district.
+Prior to joining EXPLO, Natasha was the ELA Department Head at Wellesley Middle School (WMS) in Wellesley, Massachusetts.
+As department head, Natasha was responsible for hiring, observations and evaluations, teacher training, and departmental goals.
+In addition, she was required to sit on both the Leadership Team for WMS and Academic Council for Wellesley Public Schools to collaborate with building and district leaders to shape the goals and practices of the district.

 Natasha received her Bachelor of Arts from Bowdoin College, her Masters of the Teacher of English from Columbia University Teachers College, and her Masters in Educational Leadership from Endicott College.